pprp/2026_iclr_blogpost/_posts/2026-04-27-symbolic-connect.md

 Throughout this process, the planner does not need to know how OCR, financial modeling, or plotting work internally.
 It only needs to understand how to speak the right symbolic language to each expert and how to route information between them.

-#### Why Modular AI Wins
+**Why Modular AI Wins**.
 Shifting from a monolithic “God Model” to a modular system of agents offers profound engineering advantages, validating the macro-symbolic approach <d-cite key="KumarMultiAgent,WhiteLLMFunctionCalling"></d-cite>:

   * **Performance via specialization.** Dedicated perception or domain models typically outperform generalist LLMs on their home tasks.
 Divide-and-conquer yields higher quality.
   * **Efficiency and cost.** There is no need to invoke a trillion-parameter model to perform simple OCR or schema extraction.
 Routing lightweight tasks to small experts reduces latency and compute.